tldraw/tldraw/guides/translation.md

 Create a new branch on Github.

 In the `packages/tldraw/src/translations` folder, duplicate the `en.json` file.

-Rename the new file to [language code](https://gist.github.com/wpsmith/7604842) for that language.
+Rename the new file to the [language code](https://gist.github.com/wpsmith/7604842) for that language.
 For example, if you were making an Esperanto translation, name the new file `eo.json`.

-4. In the `packages/tldraw/src/translations/translations.ts` file, import your file and create a new entry in to the `TRANSLATIONS` array like this:
+In the `packages/tldraw/src/translations/translations.ts` file, import your file and create a new entry in to the `TRANSLATIONS` array like this:

 ```ts
 import ar from './ar.json'